An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Salesforce.Com Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CRM stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Packaged Software industry.
+We show how CRM stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Software Publishers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.